AHNAF-QS/scamming-web/README.md

 # scamming-web
-this html file scam you if you play
+this html file scam you if you play. pls take the vid